-When Team Jack and Lil lace up their sneakers for the 2016 Toronto Brain Tumour Walk, it will be the first time that team captain Lilli takes part in the annual fundraiser.
-But for Lilli, who named the team after a “term of an endearment” she has for her own brain tumour and the popular Jack and Jill nursery rhyme, it’s also a bittersweet occasion.
+When Team Jack and Lil laced up their sneakers for the 2016 Toronto Brain Tumour Walk, it was the first time that team captain Lilli took part in the annual fundraiser.
+But for Lilli, who named the team after a “term of an endearment” she has for her own brain tumour and the popular Jack and Jill nursery rhyme, it was also a bittersweet occasion.

 This June, 7-year-old Finley Kroeker will take part in the 2016 Winnipeg Brain Tumour Walk for his first time.
 Over the past two years, Finley has gone through more than what most people do their entire lives – and his brain tumour journey continues still.

 The world first heard of Baby Gordie this past spring, when his parents, Joshua and Jerfield, shared their family’s tragic story: Baby Gordie, just one month old, had a rare and aggressive form of brain cancer – one that sadly took his very short life on March 18, 2016.

 For the past six years, Candace Graham’s life has been full of ups and downs – a “real rollercoaster,” she says.
 But still, this 32-year-old doesn’t let her circumstances set the tone for her life.
 Candace is a brain cancer survivor and this is her incredible story.